ministryofjustice/offender-management-allocation-manager/README.md

 If there are problems with Rubocop running (e.g. during a rebase session where the commits change Gemfile/Gemfile.lock) then disable the hook first: `chmod -x .git/hooks/pre-commit`

+## Deployment files

+Kubernetes files in deploy/ manage deployment.
+Modify these to manage deployment.

+### Templating System

+A simple custom templating system has been built to manage these files.
+For now it is used to manage production cron jobs.

+Modify the relevant template in deploy/templates/, add the file to generate to the relevant job in lib/tasks/deployment.rake, and run the rake task.

+It should not be made any more complex - if more complexity is required, stop requiring it.
+Simplicity is genius.

 ## CircleCI

 CircleCI is used for testing of branches and deploying.